jgergic/gooddata.github.com/_posts/2010-12-09-migration-to-gooddata-cl-1.2.md

 ---
-title: Major Upgrade to GoodData CL v1.2
+title: Major release - GoodData CL v1.2 - Migration &amp; New Features
-excerpt: The new v1.2 of GoodData CL (formerly the SLI branch) was released today.
-Before upgrading, read more here about the major changes and what it means for you.
+excerpt: New CL v1.2 was released today.
+Before upgrading, read here more about the major changes and how to migrate from your existing version.
 layout: post
 ---